dingyue772/DailyArxiv/.github/ISSUE_TEMPLATE.md

 ---
-title: Latest 5 Papers - October 31, 2025
+title: Latest 5 Papers - November 01, 2025
 labels: documentation
 ---
 **Please check the [Github](https://github.com/dingyue772/DailyArxiv) page for a better reading experience and more papers.**